JaySoftwareSolutionsLLC/FSND/projects/02_trivia_api/starter/backend/README.md

 One note before you delve into your tasks: for each endpoint you are expected to define the endpoint and response data.
 The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
 You should feel free to specify endpoints in your own way; if you do so, make sure to update the frontend or you will get some unexpected behavior.

-1. Use Flask-CORS to enable cross-domain requests and set response headers.
+DONE 1.
+Use Flask-CORS to enable cross-domain requests and set response headers.
+DONE?
 2. Create an endpoint to handle GET requests for questions, including pagination (every 10 questions).
-This endpoint should return a list of questions, number of total questions, current category, categories.
+This endpoint should return a list of questions, number of total questions, current category, ???categories???.
-3. Create an endpoint to handle GET requests for all available categories.
+DONE 3.
+Create an endpoint to handle GET requests for all available categories.
 4. Create an endpoint to DELETE question using a question ID.
 5. Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
 6. Create a POST endpoint to get questions based on category.